CrosswaveOmega/JSPyBridge_Async/README.md

 * `javascript` is now `javascriptasync`
 * `config.py` has been encapsulated into the `JSConfig` class, all objects that need to access variables within `JSConfig` have been passed an object reference to a single unique `JSConfig` instance.
  * `__init__.py` utilizes a singleton to ensure that only one instance of an JSConfig class is created at any one time.
 You need to call `init()` to start up the bridge!
+ * The `JSContext` object can be utilized to make use of the library's operations in a more object oriented manner.
 * debug output now uses the logging module.
 * `connection.py` has been encapsulated into the `ConnectionClass`, accessable through the `events.EventLoop` class, as `events.EventLoop` is the only place the connection was ever utilized.
 * It's possible to set a custom timeout value when using eval_js.